Zenith-Team/Tsuru/README.md

 * Space physics
 * Yoshi colors

+# Building
+This project is meant to be compiled with my fork of shibboleet's fork of the [CafeLoader Project Compiler](https://github.com/Luminyx1/CafeLoader-Compiler) script.
+A version of this source code that is ready for building will always be available on the [releases](https://github.com/Luminyx1/SuperHacks/releases) page which includes additional files required for compiling.
+Keep in mind that currently this project targets version 1.3.0 of the standalone copy of New Super Mario Bros.
+U, but does maintain compatibility with the DLC as well.
+Support for the bundle will be coming soon but as of right now it is not of high priority.

 # Credits
 * [AboodXD](https://github.com/aboood40091) - [NSMBU-Haxx](https://github.com/aboood40091/NSMBU-haxx) code, headers, and build system
 * [jhmaster2000](https://github.com/jhmaster2000) - General code and headers